 There are two common types of moths that damage clothing and fabrics, the Casemaking Clothes Moth and the Webbing clothes moth.
 It really doesn’t matter which type of moth you have, you just know that you need to get them under control and save your clothing.
 It is always good to know your enemies, however.

 Cowleys Pest Services specializes in the removal of all types of clothing moths in areas throughout Mercer, Ocean, Monmouth, Middlesex County.
 If you are experiencing a problem with moths eating away at your favorite sweater or any other articles of clothing, contact us today!

-The Casemaking Cothes Moth is named for the silken case spun by the larvae.
-An adult is tan to light brown and can be up to one half inch long.
+The Casemaking Clothes Moth is named for the silken case spun by the larvae.
+An adult is tan to light brown and can be up to one-half inch long.
 There may be three darker spots on the wings.
 This entire larval unit moves as the larva moves.
 The Casemaking clothes moth prefers warmer climates; however, with the comfort of heated rooms, the moth does well in most climates indoors.

 The Webbing Clothes Moth spins a web that can appear to be a flat silken small mat.
 The moth larvae feed on materials of animal origin including furs, woolens, feathers, and even in food products such as ?dried milk.

 The total life cycle can take from as little as a month to several years depending on the food source and conditions.
 This pest is most devastating to furs as they will cut off the hairs of the fur at the hide level leaving “blotches” or patches of missing fur.
 This type of pest is the reason that many furs are held in storage in the off-season.